 And although we are doing amazing work in support of STEM initiatives and STEM careers recruitment, the reality is that we have to continue to make a bigger effort in ensuring that we are attracting the widest range of individuals and talent.
 STEM and STEM related roles are critical for our continued growth and success of the continuously evolving energy industry.
 Because of this, National Grid’s Human Resources and Community groups are driving STEM efforts more than ever before.

-National Grid's Engineering Pipeline Program offers high school students the chance to learn more about National Grid and the engineering profession as a whole through a structured six-year program.
+National Grid's Engineering Pipeline Program offers high school students the chance to learn more about National Grid and the engineering profession through a structured six-year program.
 It is a chance to translate your interest in science, technology, engineering or mathematics into a future career of your choice.

-As a Scholar in the National Grid Engineering Pipeline Program, you will be given the opportunity to gain exposure to the energy/utility engineering field through instruction, in and out of the classroom, site visits, research and projects.
-Highlights include interacting with real life engineers as mentors, networking with fellow program participants, participating in job shadowing to experience a “day in the life of”, and opportunities for paid internships.
-The end result could be a future career with National Grid upon graduation from college.
+As a Scholar in the Engineering Pipeline Program, you will be given the opportunity to gain exposure to the engineering industry through instruction, in and out of the classroom, site visits, research and projects.
+Highlights include interacting with real life engineers as mentors, networking with fellow program participants, participating in job shadowing to experience a “day in the life of,” and opportunities for paid internships.
+The end result could be a career with National Grid once you graduate from college.

-During the first two years, selected candidates will take part in onsite summer programs, which include classroom and hands-on activities on the following topics: introduction to the energy industry, natural gas operations, electric power systems, the future of energy, gas engineering, electric engineering, sustainable energy, along with panel discussions with National Grid engineers regarding their education, interests and career.
+During the first two years, EPP Scholars take part in two half-week summer programs, which include classroom and hands-on activities on the following topics: introduction to the energy industry, natural gas operations, electric power systems, the future of energy, gas engineering, electric engineering, sustainable energy, along with panel discussions with National Grid engineers regarding their education, interests and career.